Green flax for livestock feed

 Flax crops delayed by weather and damaged by frost can result in incomplete seed development, and in some cases, regrowth and reflowering may have occurred on the green plant.
 While the green flax plant can potentially contain eight to 18 per cent crude protein and 40-65 per cent total digestible nutrients (TDN), there are several points that need to be considered, including the potential for toxicity, if producers are thinking about harvesting the flax as forage.

 Green flax contains a sugar compound called cyanogenic glycoside.
 This substance itself is not harmful.
 However, when trauma to the plant occurs, plant cells rupture, allowing the cyanogenic glycoside to mix with the enzyme beta glycosidase (ß-gycosidase), triggering a reaction that converts the cyanogenic glycoside into a new compound called hydrocyanic acid (hydrogen cyanide) or prussic acid.
-When consumed, the hydrogen cyanide (HCN)is absorbed into the bloodstream and acts to prevent the oxygen in the blood from being released from the haemoglobin to tissue cells.
-As a result, the animal dies of asphyxiation.
+When consumed, the hydrogen cyanide (HCN)is absorbed into the bloodstream and prevents the oxygen in the blood from being released from the hemoglobin to tissue cells causing the animal to die of asphyxiation.
 Rumen bacteria can also create a prussic acid poisoning scenario.
-Certain bacteria in the rumen producing a ß-gycosidase enzyme will also convert green flax cyanogenic glycosides into prussic acid even without a frost occurring.
+Certain bacteria in the rumen producing a ß-glycosidase enzyme will also convert green flax cyanogenic glycosides into prussic acid even without a frost occurring.
 The trauma on the green plant caused by trampling and chewing releases the cyanogenic glycoside into the rumen environment where the enzyme is present.
-This too will result in the creation of prussic acid, asphyxiation and death of the animal if the concentration of prussic acid is high enough.
+The result is the formation of prussic acid, asphyxiation and death of the animal if the concentration of prussic acid is high enough.
 Other factors such as drought, wilting and chemical desiccation can also result in increased prussic acid levels in flax.
 Levels of prussic acid tend to remain high for several weeks post frost/spraying or other trauma (e.g. livestock trample while grazing, crushing, etc.) on the plant, and a longer period of time may be required for proper reduction of prussic acid levels.

 Levels of toxicity